Lightstreamer/Lightstreamer-example-Chat-client-ios-swift/README.md

 ## Lightstreamer Compatibility Notes

 * Compatible with Lightstreamer iOS Client Library version 4.0.0 or newer.
-* For Lightstreamer Allegro (+ iOS Client API support), Presto, Vivace, version 7.0 b2 or greater.
+* For Lightstreamer Server version 7.0 or greater.
+Ensure that iOS Client API is supported by Lightstreamer Server license configuration.
 * For a version of this example compatible with Lightstreamer iOS Client API version 3.x and Server version 6.1, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-Chat-client-ios-swift/tree/last-pre-MPN).